SitePen/dgrid/README.md

   the column's header cell.
 Like `renderCell`, this may either operate on the node directly, or return a node to be placed within it.

-Alternatively, the column definition may simply be a string, in which case the value of the string is interpreted as the label of the column.
+Alternatively, a column definition may simply be a string, in which case the value of the string is interpreted as the label of the column.
 Thus, the simplest column structures can be more succinctly written: